Koivujärvi

 Koivujärvi is a medium-sized lake in Finland.
-It belongs to Kymijoki main catchment area and it is situated in Kiuruvesi municipality, Northern Savonia region.
+It belongs to Kymijoki main catchment area and it is situated in Kiuruvesi municipality, North Savo region.
 It is one of the northeast lakes belonging to the Kymijoki basin.
 Koivujärvi is a common name.
 There are 21 lakes with this name in Finland.
 Koivujärvi in Kiuruvesi is the biggest of these lakes.